Dr Katerina Teaiwa

 Katerina has a background in Anthropology and Pacific Islands Studies.
 Her first area of research looks at the histories of phosphate mining in the central Pacific.
 She focuses on the movement of Banaban rock and the complex relations created by the mining, shipping, production and consumption of superphosphate and ensuing commodities.
 She also studies the ways in which indigenous Banabans make sense of this history of double displacement in their new home of Rabi Island in Fiji.
 Her work is captured in Consuming Ocean Island: Stories of People and Phosphate from Banaba Indiana University Press (2015).
 Click this link and watch the book trailer on youtube.

 In 2012 Katerina was elected President of the Australian Association for Pacific Studies and re-elected in 2014.
-She delivered the 2012 Keynote address at ABC International's annual conference at the National Gallery of Victoria, and was selected as participant and Rapporteur for the Australian Academy of Science Theo Murphy Think Tank on "Australia's Population: shaping a vision for our future."
+She delivered a 2015 Keynote at the European Society for Oceanists conference in Brussels, the 2012 Keynote at ABC International's annual conference at the National Gallery of Victoria, and was participant and Rapporteur for the Australian Academy of Science Theo Murphy Think Tank on "Australia's Population: shaping a vision for our future."

 Katerina is also an affiliate of Professor Margaret Jolly's ARC Laureate Project: Engendering Persons Transforming things: Christianities, Commodities and Individualism in Oceania.
 She is conducting research on Mana, mass media, sport and the Pacific diaspora.